Cancel anytime

 Investment Approach and Strategy

-Composition The ETF holds a portfolio of U.S. Treasury securities with remaining maturities between 1 and 3 years.
+Composition The ETF holds U.S. Treasury securities with remaining maturities between 1 and 3 years.
+It does not hold any other asset classes.

 Market Position

-Market Share: SCHO holds a significant market share within the short-term U.S. Treasury ETF market.
+Market Share: SCHO holds a significant market share within the short-term U.S. Treasury ETF category.

 Competitors